sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

 Follow these steps to add monitoring to an Azure IoT Hub.

-*Note: In this workshop the UWP app is used to show how a connection is made.
+*Note: In this workshop, the UWP app is used to show how a connection is made.
 An actual device will do the same*

 1. `Start` your UWP app or device
 2. `Send` telemetry.
 Repeat this several times